spacecloud-io/space-docs/content/security/security-rules/conditional-access/querying-database.md

 ### Clause

 The `clause` field in the `query` rule helps to decide whether the `query` rule will be resolved or not.
 You can write any security rule inside a `clause` field.
+The result of the database query can be accessed inside the `clause` along with any other [available variables]().
 The `query` rule will get resolved only if the rule provided in the `clause` gets resolved.

-**Example:** Check if the database query returned any rows with the help of `match` clause:
+**Example:** Allow an user to create max 10 articles in the free plan.
+This requires you to first use the `query` rule to find the user's articles and then use the `clause` to check if the rows returned by the database are lesser than 10.
+Here's how you can use the `match` rule inside the `clause` to check this:

 {{< highlight javascript >}}
 {
   "clause": {
     {
       "rule": "match",
-      "eval": ">",
+      "eval": "<",
       "type": "number",
       "f1": "utils.length(args.result)",
-      "f2": 0
+      "f2": 10
     }
   }
 }
 {{< /highlight >}}

 `args.result` is an array containing the records returned from the database query. `utils.length` is a helper function that helps us to check the length of an array/string.
-The database `query` rule will get resolved only if the length of `args.result` is greater than zero in the above example.
+The database `query` rule will get resolved only if the length of `args.result` is lesser than 10 in the above example.

+You can even match certain fields in the database query response.
+For example, `args.result.0.id` in the above example would mean the `id` field of the first row of the database result.

-## Instagram example
+## Example

 This is a popular use case for the database `query` rule.
 In Instagram, you can view a profile only if its public or if you are in the followers of that profile.